openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 the OpenEnclave SDK.
 These files make available the `oeedl_file` and `add_enclave` functions, respectively.

-The third line invokes `oeedl_file`, specying the path to your project's EDL file and signals that `oeedger8r` should generate the set of files to include in the enclave.
+The third line invokes `oeedl_file`, specifying the path to your project's EDL file and signals that `oeedger8r` should generate the set of files to include in the enclave.
 After the call, the values `${GEN}`, `${C_GEN}` and `${H_GEN}` contain the absolute paths to source and header files, the absolute path to the